emlab-fi/projector/docs/02_geometry.md

 2. Check whether the point is in the geometry
 3. Sample again or return the sampled point

-## Distance to collision a particle and surface
+## Distance to collision of a particle and a surface

 For geometry purposes, particle is defined by it's current position \f$p\f$ and direction vector \f$d\f$ (unit vector).
 If we take a generic surface defined by function \f$ F(x) = 0 \f$, we can define the intersection point of the particle and surface: \f$F(p + t * d) = 0\f$.
 By solving for parameter \f$t\f$, we get the distance.
 As the direction vector is a unit vector, this parameter is the distance to the collision.

+## Determining distance to closest surface of a travelling particle

+TODO: determine the algorithm for this.
+Currently we just find the surface with smallest distance, which is not true when working with CSG geometries!